 Anthropology Major Fox, the meme for us Anthro freaks.

-Jon Marks: An evolutionary anthropologist, a student of human biocultural diversity, formerly a faux geneticist, now a faux historian.
-Anthropomics is a blog about evolution, anthropology, and science, inspired by the three Georges: Gaylord Simpson, Carlin, and S. Kaufman.
+Jon Marks: Formerly a faux geneticist, now a faux historian, all the while an evolutionary anthropologist.
+Anthropomics is inspired by the three Georges: Gaylord Simpson, Carlin, and S. Kaufman.
 Note: For older posts see this Anthropomics.

 Anthroprobably is a multi-site network bringing you the latest anthropological news, media, blogs and resources.
 The network is moderated by Matthew Tuttle, an Anthropology M.A. graduate with a background in archaeology, cultural anthropology, preservation, and journalism.